-Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
+Adobe Experience Platform Launch has been rebranded as a suite of data collection technologies in Adobe Experience Platform.
 Several terminology changes have rolled out across the product documentation as a result.
 Please refer to the following document for a consolidated reference of the terminology changes.

 This extension has been deprecated in favor of the Adobe Experience Platform Web SDK.

 The features of this extension are being ported over to new extension.
 Here is a quick comparison of current features.